Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 To keep you safe, password managers require a master password to unlock your list of stored passwords.
 They will even provide you with robust, unique passwords for each of your accounts— none of which you’ll have to remember by heart.
 Many password managers also require two-factor authentication (2FA) for an extra layer of security.

 The only caveat with password managers is that they can still get hacked despite their security initiatives.
 That’s why we recommend a password manager that also includes a VPN like Dashlane.
-If you already have a password manager and are looking to decrease your chances of getting hacked, we have a great list of the top VPNs of 2021.
-Using a VPN will encrypt your data and help you browse privately regardless of the network you connect to.
+If you already have a password manager and are looking to decrease your chances of getting hacked, we have a great list of the top VPNs.
+Be sure to check out our top 5 password managers if you don’t have a password manager yet.
+Either way, using a VPN will encrypt your data and help you browse privately regardless of the network you connect to.

 Ways to Avoid Security Breaches